- 1/2 cup butter, softened

 - Slivered almonds, optional

-- In a mixing bowl, cream butter and sugar.
-Add eggs, one at a time, beating well after each addition.
-Blend in vanilla.
-Combine flour, baking powder and salt; add alternately with the milk.
-Beat until smooth.
-Spread into a greased 9-in. square baking pan.
-Bake at 350° for 40 minutes or until cake tests done.
-For glaze, combine confectioners' sugar and milk or whiskey; stir until smooth and fairly thin.
-If desired, add 1 to 2 drops of food coloring and stir until well blended.
+- Bake at 350° for 40 minutes or until a toothpick inserted in the center of the cake comes out clean.
+For glaze, combine confectioners' sugar and milk or whiskey until smooth and fairly thin.
+If desired, stir in 1 to 2 drops food coloring until blended.
 Spread glaze over warm cake.
 Sprinkle with almonds if desired.
 Yield: 9-12 servings.

 Reviews forEmerald Isle Cake